-We’ve created 7 free coding activities for kids that you can add to your homeschool curriculum to teach the basic principles of coding.
+We’ve created 7 free coding worksheets for kids that you can add to your homeschool curriculum to teach the basic principles of coding.
 It includes fun, kid-friendly favorites like a coding word search and a coding crossword puzzle.
-You can also use our printable worksheets to teach kids about algorithms, ASCII codes, and bubble sorting.
-Give your students a foundation in metacognition, problem-solving, and abstract thinking.
+You can also use our printable worksheets to teach children about algorithms, ASCII codes, and bubble sorting.
+Give your students an introduction to metacognition, problem-solving, and abstract thinking.

-1. Code My Name
+Coding Worksheet #1: Code My Name

-2. How do you do it?
+Coding Worksheet #2: How do you do it?
 Follow the steps

-3. A Family Adventure: Near or Far
+Coding Worksheet #3: A Family Adventure: Near or Far

-4-7.
-Coding Vocabulary Worksheets & Answers
+Coding Worksheet #4-7: Coding Vocabulary & Answers

 Learning vocabulary in any subject helps kids feel empowered.
 A robust vocabulary improves all areas of communication — listening, speaking, reading, and writing.
-Vocabulary is critical to a child’s success for these reasons: vocabulary growth is directly related to school achievement and hey can describe and utilize proper terminology.
+Vocabulary is critical to a child’s success for these reasons: vocabulary growth is directly related to school achievement and they can describe and utilize proper terminology.